 Here, list courses taught in reverse chronology.
-Include a course title (standard as well as creative), a course number, and a very brief description (two or three lines at most).
+Include a course title, number, and a very brief description (two lines at most).
 Descriptions may highlight course content, number or diversity of student body, and themes or major authors on which you focused.
 Also list date & institution.
 Only include university teaching here.